leoluk/openshift-phabricator/README.md

 # openshift-phabricator

-Example repository on how to deploy a fully-functional Phabricator instance on OpenShift.
+Opinionated, fully-functional Phabricator instance on OpenShift.

 This role is used in production at multiple companies.